apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </em>
 </td>
 <td>
-<p>podSelector is used to find the target pod.
-The volumes of the target pod
-will be backed up.</p>
+<p>Used to find the target pod.
+The volumes of the target pod will be backed up.</p>
 </td>
 </tr>
 <tr>